 Six Tips to Help You Approach Performance Reviews

-1. Block Out Your Calendar –
+1. Block Out Your Calendar

-2. Be Prepared –
+2. Be Prepared

-3. Start with an Interview –
+3. Start with an Interview

 While going into a performance review as the manager is not always enjoyable, it can be far more intimidating or uncomfortable for the employee.
 It’s always best to start off informally to encourage a discussion.
 Once the conversation begins to shift to the actual performance appraisal, I still like to keep it light.
 I often begin by asking the employee how they think their year went, and what they thought they did better.
 What do they see as the highlights of their year?
 Getting the employee to speak early on helps lay the foundation for a conversation and not a lecture.

-4. Share Your Vision –
+4. Share Your Vision

 Everyone wants to be successful.
 Everyone wants to feel valued.
 I’ve found that many employees go to their performance reviews and walk away with little or no change in inspiration or energy.
 “Same story as last year.”
 One way to reach employees more effectively is to share your vision of their career and where you see them going.
 For example, if someone really enjoys being a number cruncher, do you see them progressing to the role of a chief scientist or financial specialist?
 Do you see them taking on bigger projects, or becoming a manager themselves?
 Expressing how you see his or her career advancing signifies to them that you have their career interests in mind.
 It also offers them something to hold on to throughout the year as they think about their future.
 Annual employee reviews are a great time to talk about career growth.

-5. Make Eye Contact –
+5. Make Eye Contact

-6. Reinforce –
+6. Reinforce The Message

-The review of employees is not a once in a year activity.
-Rather, over the course of the year, reinforce your feedback through follow up coaching meetings.
+The review of employees is not a once a year activity.
+Rather, over the course of the year, reinforce your feedback through follow-up coaching meetings.
 Schedule monthly sessions with each of your employees to discuss issues or concerns.
 Highlight recent examples of good things they did.
 This approach helps gradually steer performance in the direction you need.
 If you only talk employee performance once a year, how well do you expect them to get to where you need 12 months later?
 Reinforcement over the course of the year also makes next year’s review easier for you since nothing discussed at that time should be of surprise to either party.

 Keep in mind that as awkward as employee evaluations can be, they should be approached in earnest.
 The best way to get your team to fire on all cylinders is to manage the individual performance.
 By managing the individuals with sincere and constructive feedback, you can align their behavior and contributions to the team’s goals.